jpxue/Classic_WoW_Levelling_Script/README.md

 - Pull distance, Mana/HP Potion Use
 - More but I forgot...

-Really and truly, I cannot answer detailed questions about this project in much detail because it has been almost a year since I wrote this and was initially a small script which ended up into a 4000 lines of spaghetti code.
+Really and truly, I cannot answer detailed questions about this project in much detail because it has been almost a year since I wrote this and was initially a small script which ended up into more than 4000 lines of spaghetti code.

 Screenshot of a very early version which I managed to find:
 ![Screenshot](img.jpg)